kensanata/moku-pona/README.md

 ## Dependencies

-I'm listing the Perl module if you're installing them via `cpan` or `cpanm`, and the Debian package if you're installing them via `apt`.
+I'm listing the Perl module if you're installing them via `cpan` or `cpanm`, and the Debian package if you're installing them via `apt install`.

 * XML::LibXML (libxml-libxml-perl) is optional, used to parse RSS or Atom feeds.
 This requires the libxml2 library as a dependency.
 Thus,